 Academics & Support

-The BC on-site oordinator will organize regular activities for the BC students.
+The BC resident director will organize regular activities for the BC students.
 Examples of cultural activities include dinners, tours, and a visit to a game park.
-The BC on-site coordinator is also available to set up customized service placements for students who wish to become involved in the local community.
+The BC resident director is also available to set up customized service placements for students who wish to become involved in the local community.
 All students are encouraged to take part, and projects will be set up based on individual interests and the amount of time and energy students wish to commit.
 Past participants have volunteered in local hospitals, day care centers, schools, soup kitchens, and NGOs.

 - Fall Term: Starts in mid-July and ends in late November.